Open-Door Playhouse Will Bring Five Plays to Hollywood in January

 Sunday, January 18 at 2:30 p.m.

 Written by Patricia Motto.
-Directed by Bernadette Armstrong.
+Directed by Gary B. Lamb..
 Starring Anne Cooper and Joyce Hananel.
 The odds are pretty good that what you most worry about won't get you.
 But it's dead certain that something else will.

 Written by Lori Londagin.
 Directed by Rachel Berney Needleman..
 Starring Noelle Evangelisti and David Trice.
 A man gets the surprise of his life when he calls the Suicide Hotline.